FIRST WORLD WAR

 He was the son of Harry and Annie Bryon of Mapledene, Churchill.

-He was the son of Alfred Henry John Hamilton, and of Lilian Hamilton, of Sarsden Gorse, Churchill.
+He was the son of Alfred Henry John and Lilian Hamilton, of Sarsden Gorse, Churchill, having been born in Southampton.
+His father had served in the Royal Indian Navy in the First World War as a Lieutenant Commander.

 RICHARD JOHN HORLOCK was serving as a Flight Sergeant, Wireless Operator/Air Gunner, Royal Air Force when he was killed in action on 25th June 1942.
 He was aged 21 and is buried in Sage War Cemetery in Germany.